jvkiran/testrepo/README.md

 All data is currently collected on MailChimp where each form submission is put into a respective list.
 All form submissions make use of MailChimp's undocumented `jsonp` functionality, NOT the MailChimp API.

+Via Zapier, the data is synced further in real time when new submissions happen:

+- the Data Provider, Data Consumer, and Contributor data into Slack channel #form-submissions in real time
-Via Zapier, the Data Provider, Data Consumer, and Contributor data is synced further via into Google Sheets.
+- the Data Provider, Data Consumer, and Contributor data into Google Sheets

 ## Development